-- a gallery (but not a loading gallery, fly gallery, stage grid, lighting bridge, or any gallery provided for similar purposes or for maintenance and repair); - e. an external wall; - f. a compartment wall (including a wall common to two or more buildings).
-(However, see the guidance to B3, paragraph 4.4, for exclusions from the provisions for elements of structure.)
+- a. a member forming part of the structural frame of a building or any other beam or column; - b. a loadbearing wall or loadbearing part of a wall; - c. a floor; - d. a gallery (but not a loading gallery, fly gallery, stage grid, lighting bridge, or any gallery provided for similar purposes or for maintenance and repair); - e. an external wall; - f. a compartment wall (including a wall common to two or more buildings).
+(However, see the guidance to B3, paragraph 5.4, for exclusions from the provisions for elements of structure.)